Why Workers’ Compensation Insurance Is Important

 - The insurer reviews the claim and approves or denies the benefits.

 - The employee receives benefits and necessary compensation.

-It’s important that the illness or injury is reported and a claim is filed as quickly as possible.
-Most states have a time limit for when a Workers’ Comp injury can be reported to their manager.
+It’s important that the illness or injury is reported and the claim is filed as quickly as possible.
+Most states have a time limit for when a workers’ comp injury can be reported to their manager.
 This time limit is usually between 30 and 90 days.
-Also, there is a time limit to when an employer can report a Workers’ Comp injury to their insurance company.
+There is also a time limit for when an employer can report a workers’ comp injury to their insurance company.
 These limits are usually determined by the state government and it’s important that employers understand them.
-That’s why it’s important for employers to discuss policy terms and conditions with an insurance agent or state regulator.
+Employers should discuss policy terms and conditions with an insurance agent or state regulator on a regular basis.

-Select the Right Workers’ Comp Insurance Coverage for Your Business
+Select the Right Workers’ Comp Coverage for Your Business

-When you choose The Hartford insurance for your Workers’ Comp Coverage, you can rest assured knowing that you are protecting your business and employees with industry-leading care.
+You can be rest assured when choosing The Hartford for your workers' comp coverage.
+We're helping protect your business and employees with industry-leading care.
 Our claims’ specialists are responsive and consistently receive top scores for customer satisfaction.
-We also offer convenient billing solutions for business owners, to take the hassle out of paying for insurance so you can focus on running your business.
-Get a quote today and learn how The Hartford can help you protect your business and employees.
+We also offer convenient billing solutions for business owners so you can focus on running your business.
+Get a quote today and learn more about workers’ comp coverage.

 This article provides general information, and should not be construed as specific legal, HR, financial, insurance, tax or accounting advice.
 As with all matters of a legal or human resources nature, you should consult with your own legal counsel and human resources professionals.
 The Hartford shall not be liable for any direct, indirect, special, consequential, incidental, punitive or exemplary damages in connection with the use by you or anyone of the information provided herein.